kacpersienkiewicz/SQL-Repos/README.md

 These projects were mostly done to improve my SQL and data analysis skills.
 Specifically, I wanted to work on Joins, Group By, Having, and Set Operations like Union.

+## SQLExperimentation

+This uses the same dataset as the NBA Dataset Analysis, but is meant to just be practice for various SQL commands.

 ## NBA Dataset Abstract

 This analysis is meant to look at how team statistiscs, like total points and rebounds, changed over time.
 Additionally, I wanted to look at how a draft prospect's position, weight and height changed.
 Basically, I will look at a player's weight, height and position during the draft and compare it to the same things in the current season.